 Have them along with your milkshake or just carry them in your bag as a snack.
 Carry some in the back pocket of your jersey and pop them in your mouth when required.

-Many of you must be aware that brown rice is a Best Sources of Carbohydrates for Cyclists, fiber, vitamins, and minerals.
+Many of you must be aware that brown rice is the Best Sources of Carbohydrates for Cyclists, fiber, vitamins, and minerals.
 Unlike refined white rice, carbohydrates in brown rice have a low glycemic index (absorbed slowly).
-As a result, they provide long lasting energy and promote less fat storage.
+As a result, they provide long-lasting energy and promote less fat storage.

 Make sure to always have one energy bar in your bag wherever you go.
 They too are considered as the best sources carbohydrates cyclists.